 Singing has proven to be one of the most effective ways to improve language skills.
 Choose a Norwegian song you like and start singing along!
 It is easier to pronounce the words, you learn new vocabulary and stop being so self-conscious when you sing.
 You may check out our free Norwegian lesson based on a song.
 Or, if your level is higher, try to sing some rap songs!

 4. Work on your pronunciation

 Working on your pronunciation is crucial if you want to speak Norwegian better.
-Try to focus on the pronunciation with your teacher, ask for feedback from your Norwegian friends or take our online Pronunciation course.
+Try to focus on the pronunciation with your teacher, ask for feedback from your Norwegian friends, or take our online Pronunciation course, which is included in our Norwegian Learner’s pack.
 You may read all the words, but if you can’t pronounce them, the communication will be challenging.

 5. Apply what you learn to your own life

 Whenever you work on a new topic, try to think about how you can use the same stuff in your own life.
 If you learn new foods in Norwegian – think what you and your family like to eat and tell about that; if you learn about the Past Tense – think what you can tell about your own life using it.
 Try to make anything you learn relevant to you and it will be easier and more fun to speak the language!

 Please do!
 They say if you haven’t made a mistake, you haven’t tried hard enough.
 Don’t think about others!
 People around you most likely make the same mistake and can learn with your help.
 And if you are afraid of saying something weird – think that your slip of the tongue might become a good story in the future.